Ingibjorg/ReactNativeGuidelines/README.md

 # React Native Guidelines

 Clean code and a clear project structure make everything better.
 We want our code to be readable, clean, and to the point.
 A fellow programmer should be able to read your code and understand it without having to refactor it first or spend hours trying to understand what you were trying to achieve.
-If you write code nicely to begin, you'll also make it easier on yourself in case you ever need to revisit the old code.
+If you write code nicely to begin with, you'll also make it easier on yourself in case you ever need to revisit the old code.

-Here are my recommended React Native Guidelines that allow you and your team to write great code.
+Here are React Native Guidelines that allow you and your team to write great code.

 ## 1. Project Structure